ravendb/docs/Chapter14.rst

 For completeness RavenDB allows you to control whether or not a field is stored in the index.
 This could be useful if you wanted to pull back data directly from the Lucense index, but there are very few scenarious where this is useful.
 It's far better to let RavenDB handle this for you, so specifying this option isn't really recommended.

+Indexing
+^^^^^^^^
+Only in specific case in Map/Reduce indexes does RavenDB not index a field.
+But in normal queries it doesn't make sense to specify a field in the query and then ask Lucene *not* to index it.